OpenACC/openacc-best-practices-guide/05-Data-Locality.markdown

     !$acc end parallel
 ~~~~

-In the above example, the second `parallel` region will generate a small and
+In the above example, the second `parallel` region will generate and launch a
-launch a small kernel for setting the first and last elements.
-Small kernels
+small kernel for setting the first and last elements.
+Small kernels generally
-generally do not run long enough to overcome the cost of a kernel launch on
+do not run long enough to overcome the cost of a kernel launch on some
-some offloading devices, such as GPUs.
-It's important that the data transfer
+offloading devices, such as GPUs.
+It's important that the data transfer saved
-saved by employing this technique is large enough to overcome the high cost of
+by employing this technique is large enough to overcome the high cost of a
-a kernel launch on some devices.
-Making both the `parallel loop` and the
+kernel launch on some devices.
+Making both the `parallel loop` and the second
-second `parallel` region could be made asynchronous (discussed in a later
+`parallel` region could be made asynchronous (discussed in a later chapter) to
-chapter) to reduce the cost of the second kernel launch.
+reduce the cost of the second kernel launch.

 *Note: Because the `kernels` directive instructs the compiler to search for
 parallelism, there is no similar technique for `kernels`, but the `parallel`